MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 <img src="./img/Pasted%20image%2020231123112449.png" width="350" height="auto" />

-> The "magic" of LLMs is repeating the next word prediction over and over, making the most recent predicted word part of the input sequence to generate a next word again and again.
+> The 'magic' of LLMs is repeating the next word prediction over and over, making the most recent predicted word part of the input sequence to generate a next word again and again.
 Predictions based on inputs contribute to inputs forming predictions based on inputs contribute to inputs...

 <img src="https://api.wandb.ai/files/darek/images/projects/37727390/9ec381c5.gif" width="500" height="auto" />